andover-cs630/pages/hash-tables.md

        while iterator.weight!=weight or iterator.name!=name:
 ```

-We can develop a better sense of how well the search algorithm works using a metric called **load factor (∝)**, which measures the average length of a chain.
-Load factor is defined as $∝=\frac{n}{m}$, where $n$ is the number of elements stored in the hash table, and $m$ is the number of slots in the table `T`.
+We can develop a better sense of how well the search algorithm works using a metric called **load factor** $(\propto)$, which measures the average length of a chain.
+Load factor is defined as $\propto = \frac{n}{m}$, where $n$ is the number of elements stored in the hash table, and $m$ is the number of slots in the table `T`.
 The search algorithm worst case time complexity of $O(n)$, if all elements are stored in the same slot.
 However, this is a very unlikely outcome.
 We can simulate a more reasonable distribution by assuming any element is equally likely to hash into any of the $m$ slots, an assumption which is called **simple uniform hashing.**
 With this assumption, we can compute the average-case run time of a search as being proportional to the number of elements the algorithm looks at before finding the element or abandoning the search because the element is not in the slot.

 ---